 - Answer basic questions about eating disorders and body image issues

 - Offer wisdom, encouragement, and hope by sharing personal stories

 - Listen to your concerns and decrease feelings of isolation

 - Help navigate insurance issues for treatment coverage

 - Provide listings of organizations that offer treatment scholarships as well as research studies offering free treatment

 - Parents, families, friends, and loved ones of someone currently struggling with an eating disorder

 - Individuals wanting information about how to support a loved one or help them work towards recovery

-- Individuals who are hoping to receiving information and guidance about the eating disorder treatment, support, and recovery process
+- Individuals who are hoping to receive information and guidance about the eating disorder treatment, support, and recovery process

 - People who are at least 14 years of age

 If you are interested and willing to pursue recovery, or would like guidance on how to support someone struggling, you may find the non-professional guidance and knowing support from "someone who understands" to be helpful.
 Navigators are able to help individuals who are at least 14 years of age and are currently struggling with an eating disorder or supporting someone who is struggling.
 To learn more about how you can be connected with a Navigator to receive information and guidance about the eating disorder treatment, support, and recovery process, please contact NEDA's Information & Referral Helpline by calling 1.800.931.2237, emailing firstname.lastname@example.org, or chatting online with a Helpline volunteer via our Click to Chat feature.